rancher/docs/content/rancher/v2.x/en/installation/ha-server-install-external-lb/_index.md

 You have a couple of options:

-- Create a backup of your Rancher Server in case of a disaster scenario: [High Availablility Backup and Restoration]({{< baseurl >}}/rancher/v2.x/en/installation/backups-and-restoration/ha-backup-and-restoration).
+- Create a backup of your Rancher Server in case of a disaster scenario: [High Availablility Back Up and Restoration]({{< baseurl >}}/rancher/v2.x/en/installation/backups-and-restoration/ha-backup-and-restoration).
 - Create a Kubernettes cluster: [Creating a Cluster]({{ <baseurl> }}/rancher/v2.x/en/tasks/clusters/creating-a-cluster/).

 <br/>